verbb/wishlist/docs/developers/events.md

 });
 ```

-### The `beforeAddToCart` event
+### The `beforeAddLineItem` Event
-The event that is triggered before a list's content is added to the Commerce cart.
+The event that is triggered before an individual wishlist item is added to the Commerce cart.

 ```php
 use verbb\wishlist\controllers\ListsController;